liamgreenhill/liamnugent.me/posts/what-you-dont-build.md

 I’ve even seen the notifications centre idea get built, and then the intent of the original message couldn’t be met by the thing that had been built to carry it.

-So the message comes in two parts.
+So my advice comes in two parts.
 Be extremely choosy about what you let be added to your system.
 And be militant about taking things out.

 ## Nobody gets promoted for deleting things